RULES AND REGULATIONS

 Walkers who arrive after this time will be expected to finish until 6.00pm on Sunday 24th May 2020.

 Any walker arriving after 6.00pm on Sunday 24th May 2020 will be considered as having withdrawn from this event.

 The arrival venue will vary according to the time:

 From 6.00pm to 12.00am and from 12.00am to 10.30am, arrival will be at the Clemenceau Gymnasium (avenue Clemenceau).

 From 10.30am to 6.00pm, arrival will be at Clemenceau Park.

 Suitable signposting will be in place to indicate the finish.

-On arrival, the walker will hand in their control book which must include the times of arrival at all the control points, official or hidden.
+On arrival, the walker will hand in their Logbook which must include the times of arrival at all controls, official or hidden.